 - 7.01 (a) The Employer will, during the term of this Collective Agreement, deduct from the pay of each member of the bargaining unit Union dues in the amount specified in writing from time to time by the Treasurer of the Local, and shall remit same, accompanied by a list of employees and their unique employee identifiers from whose pay deductions have been made and the amount of such deductions, in an agreed upon electronic format no later than 1 week after the deductions have been made. - (b) In the event that the Employer fails to deduct dues from a member of the bargaining unit for work which the member has completed, the Employer will correct such failure during the next pay period, or at the employee's election by an agreed upon re-payment schedule within the duration of the employee's contract.
 Before filing a grievance for failure to properly deduct Union dues, the Union will advise the Employer in writing on a timely basis to provide the Employer with an opportunity to correct the matter. - (c) Every employee of the Bargaining Unit who is now, or hereafter becomes a member of the Union, shall maintain their membership in the Union. - (d) Every new employee shall, within 30 days after the commencement of their employment, become a member of the Union.
-The Employer will inform new employees of this requirement. - (e) Should the Union elect to assess an initiation fee over the duration of this Agreement, the Parties will meet to discuss options by which said fees can be deducted by the Employer and remitted to the Union. - (f) The Union will provide the Employer with 30 days' notice of any change to the amount to be deducted from the pay of bargaining unit members pursuant to Article 7.01. - 7.02 The Union shall indemnify and save the Employer harmless from any legal actions or liabilities arising from the application of Article 7.01. - 7.03 (a) The Employer agrees to release from their employment up to 4 employees for CUPE/Scfp executive business for a cumulative total of 520 hours in an academic year.
+The Employer will inform new employees of this requirement. - (e) The Union will provide the Employer with 30 days' notice of any change to the amount to be deducted from the pay of bargaining unit members pursuant to Article 7.01. - 7.02 The Union shall indemnify and save the Employer harmless from any legal actions or liabilities arising from the application of Article 7.01. - 7.03 (a) The Employer agrees to release from their employment up to 4 employees for CUPE/Scfp executive business for a cumulative total of 520 hours in an academic year.
 Such release hours must be taken in a manner that is consistent with the total number of hours assigned within an academic term. - (b) No more than 1 employee per Department may access this release time in the same academic term without written agreement from the Department Chair.
 Such agreement will not be unreasonably denied.
 The employees are to be named by CUPE/Scfp as soon as possible and not later than 60 days before the start of the academic term in which release time is sought.
 The academic year in which release from employment is taken, shall count as 1 of the succeeding years of study referred to in Article 13.02 (a) and (b), but the entitlement to Teaching Assistant employment for any remaining succeeding years of study shall not be affected.